For many years now, medical doctors have been warning people of the dangers of poor stress management. .

 This means that the effects of stress have never been limited to our minds.
-When a person is stressed, the whole body experiences it, too.
-So the idea that stress is essentially harmless because it’s somehow limited to our imagination is actually a dangerous belief.
+When a person is stressed, his whole body experiences it, too.
+So the idea that stress is essentially harmless because it’s somehow limited to our imagination is actually a dangerous belief. .

 How does stress come about?